-Ageo is a minimal Rainmeter skin that makes a material look to your desktop with a cool music player, time, date, and weather widget, and a running widget for motivational quotes.
+Ageo is a minimal Rainmeter skin that makes a material look on your desktop with a cool music player, time, date, weather widget, and a running widget for motivational quotes.
 How awesome is that?
 Aside from that, you have a dock similar to macOS, and it’s wholly customizable.
 Furthermore, what I found interesting about this skin is that it doesn’t slow down my i5-powered laptop.
 Therefore, if you want to try out this Rainmeter skin, head over to the link below.
 I’m using a minimalist nature wallpaper for this one.

 If you do not care for complicated looks and prefer something that conveys more meaning via mere text, LIM!T is a Rainmeter skin worth checking.
 Composed almost completely of big, clean fonts, it sends lots of information by filling up the inside of the textual content, based on what information that text is displaying.
 The information displayed includes Date/Time, RAM and CPU usage, Current media playback status, and Weather statistics.

 You can probably spend hours at a stretch configuring Enigma, probably 1 of the most downloaded Rainmeter skins of all time.
 Amazingly, it was chosen as Rainmeter’s default skin in 2009.
 Enigma can show only about every piece of system information you can think of.
 All of its sub-modules are very configurable and can be individually re-arranged.
-Some of the stuff Enigma can display on the desktop includes World time and Weather, Media playback control/status, multiple RSS feeds, Picture slideshow, RAM and CPU usage, Quick notes, Real time active processes, and then some more.
+Some of the stuff Enigma can display on the desktop includes World time and Weather, Media playback control/status, multiple RSS feeds, Picture slideshow, RAM and CPU usage, Quick notes, Real-time active processes, and then some more.

 1 of the most beautifully designed Rainmeter skins out there, Eker Lina, consists of numerous sub-modules that seem like small widgets, with each having a consistent design.
-Because of this, the skin’s sub elements can be arranged as per requirements to create all sorts of great looking layouts.
+Because of this, the skin’s sub-elements can be arranged as per requirements to create all sorts of great-looking layouts.
 Eker Lina can present lots of data, such as System folder and drive shortcuts, Media controls, RSS feeds, Time & Date, and Current weather.

 The Gemini Suite is a manageable Rainmeter skin with RAM, CPU and storage widget, and a date-time widget on top.
 Nevertheless, there are a few interesting things about this skin.
 You can add your selection of games and apps in the left widget.
-In addition, you can integrate your Steam account to instantly open and launch games.
+In addition, you can integrate your Steam account to open and launch games instantly.
 The great part is that Xbox Game Bar is also part of this skin, and you can start many gaming tools in one click.
 And the wallpaper is set with the skin, so that is great.
 Simply put, if you’re a gamer, then give a shot at The Gemini Suite skin.

 Make Your PC Personal Using Rainmeter Skins

-Our computers can be viewed as digital extensions of our personalities; therefore, it makes sense that they have an individually unique appeal to them, which is something that basic customization can not achieve.
+Our computers can be viewed as digital extensions of our personalities; therefore, it makes sense that they have an individually unique appeal to them, something that basic customization can not achieve.
 This is where apps like Rainmeter come into play, and as seen above, there are plenty of ways it can aid you jazz up your regular Windows Desktop.
 So move ahead, and make it personal.
 Know of any other Rainmeter skins & themes that could’ve cut above?
 Let us understand in the comments down below.